A three word address provided by our friends at ///what3words.Read more

 There are places to pull in at the summit and you can visit the limestone potholes which give the pass its name.
 The story goes that as farmers rested at the top of the climb on a hot day - on route to the market in Hawes - they would lower the butter they had produced for sale into the potholes to keep it cool.

 More recently Buttertubs Pass featured as the second King of the Mountains climb of the 2014 Grand Depart of the Tour de France.
 The German rider, Jens Voigt, was first over the top and went on to secure the opening polka dot jersey of the Tour.
-It continues to be a really popular climb for cyclists to come and test themselves on - you can find suggested cycle rides and many other great climbs on our cyclethedales website.
+It continues to be a really popular climb for cyclists to come and test themselves on.